 If you are interested in an online course, follow the "Apply Now" link provided under the program description, to register for our online screening.
-For this screening, you will be asked for your contact information and to answer questionnaires about your symptoms online.
+For this screening, you will be asked for your contact information and to answer questionnaires about your symptoms.
 This should take approximately 30 minutes.
-After you complete the online screening an Online Therapy Unit staff person will conduct a telephone follow-up call.
+After you complete the online screening you will be directed to book an appointment with an Online Therapy Unit staff person who will conduct a telephone follow-up call.

 If you have questions, you can also call the Online Therapy Unit at 306-337-3331.

-We try our best to provide you with the best service that we can and we are dedicated to supporting people to recover from anxiety and depression.
-We are also a very small team, and we need your help.
+We try our best to provide you with the best service that we can and we are dedicated to supporting people to manage a variety of symptoms related to their mental health and health conditions.
+We are a very small team, and we need your help.
 Before applying, please ensure that you are prepared to accept the following responsibilities: